Get To Progressive Field – Take The “RTA” Train

 Posted by Kurt Smith

 It’s easy enough to get to Progressive Field by car, at least when there isn’t a mammoth construction going on as there has been recently.
-The Prog is in the heart of downtown Cleveland, and there are three interstates with exits dropping one off right at the ballpark, and ample parking can be had in any direction.
+The Prog is in the heart of downtown Cleveland, and there are three interstates with exits dropping one off right at the ballpark, and ample and reasonably inexpensive parking can be had in any direction.

 When I’m in Cleveland though, at least traveling solo, I prefer finding a park-and-ride on Cleveland’s RTA Rapid Transit, and taking a train to the ballpark for several reasons: